12 week course

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This summer 2020 course is for students with IELTS (Academic) for UKVI 5.5 who have a score of 5.0 in Writing (and all other sub-scores at 4.5 or higher) and have a course entry requirement of IELTS 6.5.
+This course is for students with IELTS (Academic) for UKVI 5.5 who have a score of 5.0 in Writing and Speaking (and all other sub-scores at 4.5 or higher) and have a course entry requirement of IELTS 6.5.

-Applicants who have Pearson Test of English Academic must have a minimum score of 51 overall with at least 44 in Writing and at least 40 in all other sub-scores.
+Applicants who have Pearson Test of English Academic UKVI must have a minimum score of 51 overall with at least 44 in Writing and Speaking and at least 39 in all other sub-scores.

-These Academic Schools will accept the 12 week pre-sessional course in 2020:
+These Academic Schools will accept the 12 week Pre-sessional course in 2021: